stlartworks/stlartworks.github.io/_posts/2016-01-25-the-art-b-q-st-louis-artworks.md

 layout: post
 title: The ART-B-Q @ ST. Louis ArtWorks
 featureImg: eventbriteartbq.jpg
-teaser: The ART-B-Q is a night of Art, Music, Film, Food and Fun! on April 29 (5pm - 9pm)!
+teaser: The ART-B-Q is a night of Art, Music, Film, Food and Fun on April 29, 5pm - 9pm!
 homepage: true
 event: Friday, April 29 (5pm - 9pm)
 ---